menckend/writing/pages/docos/doc2/doc2_chap2_p2.md

 libname: library1
 docname: doc2
 chapnum: 2
-chapnam: The First chapter
+chapnam: "The First chapter"
 pagenum: 2

-title: This page has a name.
-It's name is Phil
+title: "This page has a name.
+It's name is Phil"
-summary: This is a description of the page named Phil.
-It doesn't tell you much, and you shouldn't trust what it does tell you.
+summary: "This is a description of the page named Phil.
+It doesn't tell you much, and you shouldn't trust what it does tell you."
 sidebar: doc2
 permalink: doc2_chap2_page2.html
 folder: docos\/doc2